Data Management Glossary

 When comparing costs for enterprise-level storage drives, the mechanical drives used in many cold data storage systems are just over 20% of the price that high-end solid-state drives (SSD) can cost on average.
 For SSD’s at the top tier of performance, storage still costs close to 10 centers per gigabyte whereas NAS-level mechanical drives cost only around 2 centers per gigabyte on average.

 Simplify Your Data Storage Solution

 A well-optimized cold data storage system can make your local storage infrastructure much less cluttered & easier to maintain.
 As the storage tools which help us automatically determine which data is hot and cold continue to improve, managing the movement of data between solutions or tiers is becoming easier every year.
-Some cold data storage solutions are even starting to automate the entirety of the management process based on rules that the business establishes.
+Some cold data storage solutions are even starting to automate the entirety of the unstructured data management process based on rules that the business establishes.

 Meet Regulatory or Compliance Requirements

 Many organizations in the healthcare industry are required to hold onto their data for extended periods of time, if not forever.
 With the possibility of facing litigation somewhere down the line based on having this data intact, corporations are opting to use a cold data storage solution which can effectively store critically important, unused data under conditions in which it cannot be tampered with or altered.